 The complexities, stress, and uncertainties involved in either receiving full compensation from an insurance provider for fire damages, or in pursuing a lawsuit against a utility company require the attention, skill, and experience of California wildfire attorneys well versed in these disasters.

-At the Thompson Law Offices, we make it our mission to untangle the complexities in a California wildfire case and prepare the strongest case possible.
+At the Thompson Law Office, we make it our mission to untangle the complexities in a California wildfire case and prepare the strongest case possible.
 Our wildfire lawyer’s goal is always to pursue full value of your claims, so you can move forward secure in the resources you need to recover and rebuild your home.

 Ready to take the first step?
 Please contact Thompson Law Office right now to request a free consultation from an experienced wildfire attorney.